 You could also find some online marketplaces that sell keepsake boxes specially designed to hold teeth with spots for every tooth your baby loses.
-You may want to visit some of these sellers, like Etsy, and explore different designs until you find one you like to safely put your baby’s teeth away.
+You may want to visit some of these sellers, like Etsy, and explore different designs until you find one you like to safely put away your baby’s teeth.

 Do you already have a baby book where you mark your baby’s achievements?
 Try using it to store your baby’s teeth too!
 A baby’s teething is a beautiful time for any parent, and marking this moment on their baby book may well be worth it.